"Ah!" he yelped, turning around wide-eyed with startlement.

 "That's good," she said with a smile.
 "The Wrackspurts won't move until morning when people are up and fuzzy again."

-He blinked, excited bubbling anew within him as he grinned.
+He blinked, excitement bubbling anew within him as he grinned.
 "Right, so we can find Malfoy's tracks if we go looking now?"

 "Mhmm," she said with an airy nod.